michaelpearce21/CI_MS1_DAL/README.md

 Fix: Meeting with a tutor who recognised I hadn't included the full path - an easy one for another pair of eyes, but I won't forget that again.

 Bug: 'Very Low Contrast' warnings during WAVE validation.\
 Fix: Used the WebAIM contrat checker and changed the contrast of colours in site.
-There was a consistant problem with the 'whitesmoke' text I was using before, but changing this to 'white' solved the accesibility issue.
+There was a problem with the 'whitesmoke' text I was using before, but changing this to 'white' solved the accessibility issue.
 It was also better to use some heavier weighted font on some boxes, which improved contrast.

 Bug: ARIA errors on social media links during WAVE validation.\
-Fix: The error was related to them not having screen reader avialable text attached to them.
+Fix: The error was related to them not having screen reader available text attached to them.
 This was resolved by borrowing some code from https://scottvinkle.me/blogs/work/hidden-content which added hidden text readable by screen readers to the link.

-Bug: WAVE validator failiing as I had empty buttons.\
+Bug: WAVE validator failing as I had empty buttons.\
 Fix: Realised just need to add a 'value' attribute to the HTML for the failing buttons.

 Bug: iframe issues during HTML validation.
 Attributes linked to the iframe were leading to validation failures.\
-Fix: Before validation, inline styling was used, as inlcuded in the embedded code from YouTube and Google Maps.
+Fix: Before validation, inline styling was used, as included in the embedded code from YouTube and Google Maps.
 As it was indicated this was not correct, moved the styles to a CSS class, and added a border to improve styling wiht other on page elements too.
 Did initially cause another issue with the border and frame being different, then moved the class to the child rather than parent element which solved the issues.

 Bug: Issues with the live version of page and images.\
 Fix: Discussed issue with tutor, advice was to include full path with repo included, which seems to have solved the issue.
 It was selective before however, so unsure if it was a bug with the coding or Github / Github pages.

 Bug: Issue with small gap between pages with background images and the footer.\
 fix: Created an id to fix the margin gap found looking on Developer Tools.
-Used an id to prevent any classes overiding this.
+Used an id to prevent any classes overriding this.

-Bug: Althogh images were responsive left a lot of white space on certain screen sizes on index and club pages.
+Bug: Although images were responsive left a lot of white space on certain screen sizes on index and club pages.
 Fix: Used Bootstrap classes to add pictures to fill spaces at certain sizes to better balance pages, using the d-none d-lg-block classes for example.